redkite-labs/redkitecms-docs/book/environments.rst

     http://localhost/app.php/about
     http://localhost/app.php/contacts

-if you want to run it in development environment your addresses will be:
+if you want to run your site in the development environment your will require the following
+addresses:

 .. code:: text